Quasinormal modes in charged fluids at complex momentum: Introduction

 The remainder of this paper is structured as follows.
 In section \ref{sec:setup} we present the holographic model of interest, which is simply described by Einstein-Maxwell theory with a negative cosmological constant, and we briefly discuss the computation of QNMs using the formalism of master equations.
 In section \ref{sec:NonP} we proceed to determine the radius of convergence for the shear, sound and charge diffusion hydrodynamic modes by studying the dispersion relation of the corresponding modes in the complex frequency and momentum plane, i.e. by using spectral curves.
 In section \ref{sec:Pert} we re-compute the radius of convergence through a small-$k$ expansion of the dispersion relation up to a very high order.
 We find that the two methods are in good quantitative agreement.
 Finally we establish the phenomenon of pole-skipping for the Reissner-Nordstr\"{o}m black brane in section \ref{sec:poleSkip}.
 We conclude with a discussion in \ref{sec:concl}.
 In appendix \ref{app:MasterEquations}, we give some more technical details about the decoupled master equations that we used in this computation.\\

 \textbf{Note added:} During the final stages of this calculation, we became aware of the results of \cite{Abbasi:2020ykq}, with which there is some overlap.
-In \cite{Abbasi:2020ykq}, the authors study the radius of convergence using the approach of the spectral curves for charged fluids in $d=4$ for a certain range of charge (in our units $\tilde Q\epsilon[0,0.57])$.
+In \cite{Abbasi:2020ykq}, the authors study the radius of convergence using the approach of the spectral curves for charged fluids in $d=4$ for a certain range of charge (in our units $\tilde Q\in[0,0.57])$.
 This is to be contrasted with the current paper that considers both $d=3$ and $d=4$ using two different methods and for the complete range of $\tilde Q$, going from zero all the way to extremality.
 Given their limited range for $\tilde Q$, they have missed some structure that appears only at high values of $\tilde Q$.
-Furthermore for the range of $\tilde Q$ that was considered in \cite{Abbasi:2020ykq}, the analytic branch of \cite{Withers:2018srf} already becomes the dominant collision in the shear channel for large enough $\tilde Q$, but seems to be completely overlooked.
-We agree with their diffusion and sound mode results, but we find that the last segment of their Figure 7 corresponds to a collision with a non-hydro mode in the sound channel that is diffusive.
+Furthermore for the range of $\tilde Q$ that was considered in \cite{Abbasi:2020ykq}, in the shear channel the authors identified only one dominant branch of pole collisions.
+This is in disagreement with our results, where we find that the analytic branch of \cite{Withers:2018srf} already becomes the dominant collision in the shear channel for large enough $\tilde Q$.
+We agree with their results for the diffusion channel.
+In the sound channel we only disagree with the identity of the colliding modes.
+For $0.27 < \tilde{Q} < 0.45$ we do not see this as a collision of the hydrodynamic sound and hydrodynamic diffusion modes, as the latter is already outside of its radius of convergence.
+For $\tilde{Q} > 0.45$ the collision of the sound mode is with a non-hydrodynamic mode in the sound channel that is diffusive (and not a gapped charge diffusion mode as they claim).
 In \cite{Abbasi:2020ykq} the authors also investigate the phenomenon of pole skipping for charged black holes, but they are interested only in the upper-half plane for sound $d=4$.
 Here we do a complete analysis of the phenomenon, including the Matsubara frequencies in the lower half plane, in both $d=3,4$ in all channels.